Collaborative Research Center 944

 Welcome to the homepage of the Collaborative Research Center 944 (Sonderforschungsbereich/SFB 944).
 Groups from the University of Osnabrück and Münster share a common interest in the physiology and dynamics of the sub-organellar organization (microcompartmentation) of proteins and lipids.

 Technical expertise of the groups extends from cell biology to developmental genetics, biophysics and membrane/cell biology.
 The Z-project provides access to high/super-resolution and time-resolved live cell microscopy, and will provide training for students of the international research training group.
-The SFB 944 started its work in January 2011 and is now in its second funding period (2015-2018).
+The SFB 944 started its work in January 2011 and is now in its third funding period (2019-2022).

 Speaker of the SFB: Christian Ungermann